alarv/ng-login/README.md

 ng-login
 ========

-This code provides a login/authentication logic on an Angular JS application, along with authorization per route given some user roles.
+This code was created to sum all authentication suggestions I gathered from my research.
+I also added the $modal service of UI Bootstrap, for the login procedure to be smoother for the end-user.
+A login/authentication logic on an Angular JS application is provided, along with authorization per route given some user roles.
 It is mainly based on those 3 articles (mostly the 1st), with my addition of a modal login window, using the UI Bootstrap $modal service:

 1) https://medium.com/opinionated-angularjs/techniques-for-authentication-in-angularjs-applications-7bbf0346acec